Skip to article frontmatterSkip to article content

 After running the script, you should see:

-If you uncomment the export block, an export task will appear in the Tasks tab of the Earth Engine Code Editor.
+If you uncomment the export block, an export task will appear in the Tasks tab.

 Result example